How to Convert Personal Use Property to Business Use

 Make a table like the one indicated below, which shows a description of each item and each item's adjusted basis, fair market value, and Depreciable basis.

 Fair market value is established when willing parties, unrelated to each other, having adverse interests in the transaction, and having all material facts in connection with the transaction, agree on a price for an item.
 This is referred to as an arm's length transaction.
-Tax rules prohibit related party transactions since they're not considered arm's length transactions..
+Tax rules do not consider transactions between related parties to be arm's length transactions.

 How to Determine Fair Market Value: